open-cluster-management-io/policy-collection/deploy/README.md

                                 (Default name: "demo-stable-policies")
   -s|--sync <rate>            How frequently the github resources are compared to the hub resources
-                                (Default rate: "medium") Rates: "high", "medium", "low", "off" --deploy-app                Create an Application manifest for additional visibility in the UI --dry-run                   Print the YAML to stdout without applying them to the cluster
+                                (Default rate: "medium") Rates: "high", "medium", "low", "off" --deploy-app                Create an Application and Placement manifest for additional visibility in the UI (Search should also be enabled in the Hub cluster) --dry-run                   Print the YAML to stdout without applying them to the cluster
 ```